-Popularized by Bruce Lee, Dragon Flags are an amazing core exercise that teaches ultimate stability.
-It also looks really cool.
+Popularized by Bruce Lee, the dragon flag is an amazing core exercise that teaches ultimate core stability.

-DRAGON FLAG FORM VIDEO
+DRAGON FLAG FORM VIDEO (WITH REGRESSIONS)

 BENEFITS OF THE DRAGON FLAG

-Trains the lower abdominal muscles for extreme stability
+- Trains the lower abdominal muscles for extreme stability

-Helps prevent spinal extension under load, which is critical for low back health
+- Helps prevent spinal extension under load, which is critical for low back health

-Teaches how to maintain total body tension
+- Teaches how to maintain total body tension

 MUSCLES WORKED DURING THE DRAGON FLAG